ruairica/blog/src/pages/how-to-build-a-simple-blog-with-astro.md

 I wanted to learn a new technology and built the site in a way where it would be easy to make new blog posts.
 This post covers some of Astro's basic functionality that I used to build the main functionality of this site.
-Having a basic understanding of HTML/CSS/Javsscript is probably required.

 ### Enter Astro

-[Astro](https://astro.build/) is a javascript framework for making multi page applications mainly aimed at making content focused sites as it focuses heavily on a fast first page load and being all around SEO friendly.
+[Astro](https://astro.build/) is a javascript framework for making multi page applications mainly aimed at making content focused sites as it focuses heavily on a fast first page load and being SEO friendly.
 Astro as a static site generator is quite simple, you write content in markdown, and then you can template the markdown into pages using ```.astro``` files.
-Pages can have client-side interactivity with React/Svelte/Vue components embedded in Astro components which I will look at in the future but for now we're keeping it basic.
+Astro can do a lot more than a normal SSG, for example it can have client-side interactivity with React/Svelte/Vue components embedded in Astro components which I will look at in the future but for now we're keeping it basic.

 ### What we're building